Ontotext-AD/terraform-aws-graphdb/README.md

-# Terraform AWS GraphDB Module
+# GraphDB AWS Terraform Module

-This Terraform module allows you to provision an AWS GraphDB cluster within a Virtual Private Cloud (VPC) in AWS.
+This Terraform module allows you to provision an GraphDB cluster within a Virtual Private Cloud (VPC).
 The module provides a flexible way to configure the cluster and the associated VPC components.

 —
 ## Prerequisites